thinkcz/pico-toolbox/README.md

-Formely MS DrawBridge research project, evolved to real use in Windows 10, Everybody wonders how does the Linux for Windows works ?
+Formely MS DrawBridge research project, evolved to real use in Windows 10, Everybody wonder how does the Linux for Windows works ?
 ....
 PICO process & PICO provider is the answer.

 This repository will record my research attempts in field of PICO